 Nisar worked for many years as a Reader at The Times and The Sunday Times and later progressed to sub-editor.
-To break the monotony of a 9-5 working life, he became a freelance sub-editor and worked on many London-based newspapers and magazines including The Observer, The Daily Telegraph, Evening Standard, South London Press, Marketing Week, Health Service Journal, The Times Higher Education Supplement, TV Times, Wandsworth Independent and Ealing Gazette.
+To break the monotony of a 9-5 working life, he became a freelance sub-editor and worked on many London-based newspapers and magazines including The Observer, Evening Standard, South London Press, Marketing Week, Health Service Journal, The Times Higher Education Supplement, TV Times, Wandsworth Independent and Ealing Gazette.

 Nisar values the opportunities he had of working for more than 35 years on most of what were then the Fleet Street newspapers and has been a member of the UK’s National Union of Journalists since 1987.
 He has appeared on television in political debates and, most recently, has been writing regular columns for the London edition of TheNews, Pakistan’s highest circulation newspaper.